Carpet Beetle Identification

 Dangers Associated With Carpet Beetles

-Carpet beetles are not a threat to people, pets or structures.
+Carpet beetles in New Jersey are not a threat to people, pets or structures.
 They are considered a nuisance pest.
 They can however cause damage to clothing and fabrics.
 Therefore, treatment is sometimes necessary.

 Prevention Of Carpet Beetles